webdoc-labs/webdoc/packages/webdoc-cli/README.md

 generate the `sitemap.xml`.
 This is useful if you want to integrate with [Algolia and use its crawler](https://www.algolia.com/products/crawler/).
 You must include the protocol for this to work currently, e.g. `http://pixijs.webdoclabs.com`.
 * `--site-root <path>`: If using absolute links in a template, this will set the basepath.
 The basepath should the directory in which the documentation is being stored relative to where the server is running.
 The site root is "/" by default - which means that you'll need to serve the documentation directory as top-level.
 Note that @webdoc/default-template uses absolute links.
 * `-c <config-path>`: This sets the path of the configuration file webdoc uses.
+* `-u <tutorials-directory>` -  (optional) This should point to a directory containing tutorials written in Markdown (".md") or HTML ".html, ".htm".
+JSON files can be used to configure the hierarchy and naming of tutorials (see the Tutorial Configuration section).

 ### Configuration